vrk/pouch.studio/zines.md

   </div>
   <div class="display-desc">
     <h2><a href="https://pouchcafe.gumroad.com/l/pouch-01?layout=profile" target="_blank">Pouch</a></h2>
     <p>Pouch is a new fanzine for stationery lovers!
 Issue 1 is launching in April 2024.
-It includes over 50 pages of content and features work from 9 creatives across 5 countries.
+It includes over 50 pages of full-color content and features work from 9 creatives across 5 countries.
 A5 size (5.83" x 8.27") staple-bound booklet.</p>
     <p>In issue 1:</p>
     <ul>
       <li>A gallery of journal layouts from the community